 difference if you are trying to control the depth of field in an image.

 For instance you cannot manually control the lens aperture with most basic Compact Cameras.
 The best you can do

 with those type cameras is use one of the pre-set modes like portrait or landscape.

-When using those modes, the camera will set larger aperture openings for the portrait mode and use smaller aperture
+When using those modes, the camera will set larger aperture openings for the portrait mode and use smaller

-deep depth of field for a landscape shot.)
+portrait and deep depth of field for a landscape shot.)

 If you are using a Digital Slr camera like the Nikon D3200 or Canon T4i, you can manually control the lens aperture

 settings.
 That will give you more flexibility in controlling the depth of field.
-However, even then, the type of lens and the
+However, even then, the type of lens and

-There are more technical aspects to depth of field, but hopefully this has given you a basic understanding of Depth of
+There are more technical aspects to depth of field, but hopefully this has given you a basic understanding of Depth

-Field in photography.
+of Field in photography.